Volcanoes, Farms & Beaches: GuatemalA

-Experience Idaho through service, adventure, and connection — where every moment creates meaningful impact.
+Experience Guatemala through service, adventure, and connection, where every moment creates meaningful impact.

 Discover Guatemala: Culture, Connection, and Community Impact